 4. British Virgin Islands (BVI)

-BVI is often the lowest-risk “cheap enough” option, especially for businesses that want to avoid surprises.
+BVI is often the best low-risk “cheap enough” option for businesses that prefer to avoid unexpected results.
+BVI is suitable when:

 5. Marshall Islands

-Renewal fees are modest, and corporate maintenance is light.
-However, Marshall Islands entities are highly sensitive to use cases.
+The annual renewal fees are small, and the corporate maintenance is light.
+However, the Marshall Islands entities are very sensitive to how you will utilize them.

-So yes, the Marshall Islands can be an inexpensive option to maintain.
-But that only really holds true when the offshore company is set up with its limitations in mind from day one.
+Yes, the Marshall Islands can be an affordable option to keep.
+But that only makes sense when you initially set up your offshore company with those limitations in mind.

 Comparison Snapshot: Cheapest Offshore Renewal Countries